 Visiting these sites can provide a welcome break from relaxing on the beach for those vacationers who have the urge to get up and go, on top off offering a chance to add a little educational value to your trip.

-In case you like to become more aware of unfamiliar places and cultures, you might want to visit a museum during your time in the USVI.
-Try clicking on the name of each museum to obtain full details.
+If you like to expand your knowledge of other people and places, you should consider visiting a museum while on vacation in the USVI.
+Try clicking on the name of each museum to see additional information.

-The chart directly below enables you to learn a few details regarding some museums to consider in the area.
+The chart directly below lists some details concerning some museums you might enjoy in the area.